cortinah/hockeystick/README.md

 blog by Joseph Rickert as one of the “Top 40” new packages on CRAN in February 2021.

+**New in version 1.0.0:** Retrieve and plot global maps of future cmip6 projections from WorldClim.

-**New in version 0.9.0:** Global wildfire area burnt and emissions data from GWIS.
+New in version 0.9.0: Global wildfire area burnt and emissions data from GWIS.

-New in version 0.8.0: Daily temperature data from ClimateReanalyzer.com.

-New in version 0.7.0: Globally averaged methane (CH<sub>4</sub>) concentration from NOAA.

-New in version 0.7.0: Cumulative emissions by country visualization.

 ## Installation